-Traction tires are the best choice for wet surfaces, especially inside.
+Traction tires are the best choice for wet surfaces, especially indoors.
 When using a cushion tire forklift outside, traction tires grip the surface better and help reduce tire “chunking.”
 This occurs when pieces of tread fall off the tire due to overheating.
-Also, do not use traction tread tires on ramps with metal teeth, as severe damage can result.
+Never use traction tread tires on ramps with metal teeth, as severe damage can result.

 Smooth forklift tires tend to last longer than traction tires.
 They are easier to maintain, and the risk of puncture is lower.
 Smooth tires are also better for the environment.
 Because they are often used with battery-powered forklifts, they produce no harmful emissions.
 These forklifts are also quieter to operate than propane or diesel forklifts.

 Proper Maintenance: Things to Do with Forklift Cushion Tires & Pneumatic Forklift Tires